Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SquadFormations/README.md

 # Squad Formations Using Unity's NavMesh

+*To make this package work parts of this package are taken from a student project i worked on.
+These are:
+- Selection scripts
+- Selection Decal prefab
+- Camera Controller scripts

+~ credit goes to Ties van Kipshagen for this content. @ https://www.tiesvankipshagen.com/

 A small and concise package containing selection of units, ability to given units move orders and the grouping and creation of unit formations.

 ### Features